 The PCIe Extended Capabilities screens shown in Figure 7-13 and Figure 7-14 allow you to enable PCI Express Extended Capabilities.
 The Advanced Error Reporting Capability (offset 0x100h) is always enabled.
 The customization GUI sets up the link list based on the capabilities enabled.
-After enabling, you must configure the capability by setting the applicable attributes in the core top-level defined in Output Generation, page 240.
-Refer to Appendix C, Attributes for parameters applicable to each capability.
+After enabling, you must configure the capability by setting the applicable attributes in the core top-level defined in Output Generation, page 254.
+See Appendix D, Attributes for parameters applicable to each capability.